zigbeer/zcl-packet/README.md

 (2) ZCL Foundation: Each attribute of clusters may be read from, written to, and reported over-the-air with standard, cross-cluster ZCL commands.
 These cross-cluster commands are called the ZCL foundation which is work across any cluster in the ZCL.
 Only those endpoints that support the ZigBee Cluster Library support the ZCL foundation commands.

+//ZCL Foundation: Each attribute of clusters may be read from, written to, and reported over-the-air with standard, cross-cluster ZCL commands.
+These cross-cluster commands are called the ZCL foundation which is work across any cluster in the ZCL.
+Only those endpoints that support the ZigBee Cluster Library support the ZCL foundation commands.

 <br />

 <a name="Installation"></a>